dudeperf3ct/dudeperf3ct.github.io/content/posts/ultrascale_data_parallelism.md

 This synchronization relies on an distributed communication primitive called all-reduce, which performs both the averaging and broadcasting of the gradients across all GPUs in a single step.

+> [!TIP]
 > HuggingFace playbook contains a [parallel computing](https://nanotron-ultrascale-playbook.static.hf.space/dist/index.html#a0:_parallel_programming_crash_course) crash course.
-It introduces the collective operations such as Broadcast, AllReduce, Scatter and many more required in distrubted computing scenarios.
+It introduces the collective operations such as Broadcast, AllReduce, Scatter and many more required in distributed computing scenarios.

 {{< figure align=center src="/images/dp.png" attr="Data parallelism across 2 GPUs">}}